 Some studies of his diving and swimming ability were conducted (Lockyer & Morris, 1986).
 Those interested in Simo's welfare published a special pamphlet for visitors, warning them of Simo's vigorous antics and advising swimmers to wear buoyancy-aids in case he ducked them; to stay calm if he grew too excited and to avoid hurting his delicate skin with any sharp, hard objects (Doak, 1989).

-Simo disappeared at some point in 1985/6 and has not been seen since.
+Simo disappeared at some point in 1985/6.

 Percy